 Our recondition Pullman Troop Sleeper features photographs, posters and artifacts depicting the contributions made by America’s “Fighting Railroads.”

 Acquiring a Caboose has long been a goal of the Museum.
-Imagine an refurbished authentic bright yellow C&O Caboose alongside Most individuals never have the opportunity to actually go inside a railroad car other than passenger train or mass transit.
-With the addition of a caboose, our visitors will now be able to go inside three.
-We anticipate that the addition of a caboose will be a major draw to the Museum and complete the railroad cars component of our displays.
-For more information see Caboose Restoration Project
+Our authentic bright yellow C&O Caboose is the cap on our collection.
+Most individuals never have the opportunity to actually go inside a railroad car other than passenger train or mass transit.

 Historic fire engine